 Sustainable Transformation of Global Information, Communications and Electronics Industries

-Jacob Park, University of Maryland, USA; and Nigel Roome, Erasmus University, Netherlands80% discount on this title
+Jacob Park, University of Maryland, USA; and Nigel Roome, Erasmus University, Netherlands

 May 2002 283 pp 234 x 156 mm